Jane Jin Kaisen: Awards

 In 2008, she received the AHL Foundation Visual Arts award at Gana Art NY.

 In 2011, she received the award Montana Enterprize at Kunsthallen Brandts.

 In 2014, she was the recipient of the Mads Øvlisen PhD scholarship from the Novo Nordisk Foundation.

 In 2021, Jane Jin Kaisen's exhibition Community of Parting at Kunsthal Charlottenborg was awarded "Exhibition of the Year 2020" by AICA - International Association of Art Critics, Denmark.

+In 2022, she received a 3-year work grant from the Danish Arts Foundation.

+In 2023, she received the New Carlsberg Foundation Artist Grant.

+In 2023, she received the Beckett-Prize.

+In 2025, she received Ole Haslund’s Artist Grant.